dkettchen/trans_standard_sizing/survey_participation_information_sheet.md

 The resulting trans standard measurements will be published for anyone to use.
 They will be available on [the project's github repository](https://github.com/dkettchen/trans_standard_sizing), [my website](https://www.dkettchen.com) and socials (@dkettchen), and they will be sent to anyone who signed up to [the project's mailing list]().

-The project's data, including the raw, anonymised survey responses, any code written for it, documentation, and the final results, will be openly available on the github repo, and possibly added to academic repositories down the line as well.
+The project's data, including the raw, anonymised survey responses, any code written for it, documentation, and the final results, will be openly available on the github repo, and possibly added to other Open Access repositories down the line as well.

 I will make sample garments and present the project at relevant tech/fashion/lgbt+ events after the survey and data processing part of the project have concluded.